Dads Terrified Of Vaginal Birth After Caesarean Delivery

 How can fathers-to-be cope with their fear of VBAC?
-The simple answer is become skilled.
+The simple answer is to become skilled.
 No kidding.
 Humans thrive on feeling skilled.
-As a man you know this.
-You feel at your best when you have skills to do whatever task is in front of you.
+As a man, you know this.
+You feel at your best when you have the skills to do whatever task is in front of you.
 Becoming skilled to participate in the birth of your baby makes all the difference between feeling afraid and confident.

 Here’s the thing.
-Birthing Better Childbirth Preparation Online Course has been specific developed for you because these skills were developed by hundreds of men like yourself.
-Many of these dads were faced with a pregnant partner who desperately wants to have a vaginal birth after a previous c-section whether the Caesarean was necessary or perceived of as ‘unnecessary’ and imposed.
+Birthing Better VBAC online birth classes has been specifically developed for you because these skills were developed by hundreds of men like yourself.
+Many of these dads were faced with a pregnant partner who desperately wants to have a vaginal birth after a previous c-section whether the Caesarean was necessary or perceived as ‘unnecessary’ and imposed.
 Women absolutely can be persistently focused on achieving a vaginal birth after a cesarean.

 The chances are that neither of you had a good set of skills for your last birth and without skills for this coming VBAC can be another labor blow-out.
 You don’t want your birthing partner to suffer.
 It’s scary to watch a birthing woman react negatively to the natural occurring pain of labor contractions.
 Women look horrible when they aren’t coping.
 They moan, groan, look sweaty, scared.

 Birth skills change all of this.
 When a birthing woman isn’t coping it’s directly related to a lack of skills.
 If you can’t help her stay on top of and in control of the natural occurring pain of labor contractions then you lacked skills as well.
 All of this can change.

 Being skilled will give you confidence and the ability to really help her get through the labor part and to the vaginal part of the birth.